The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Chinchero to Urquillos Hike

-Chinchero Public Transportation Tips for Maneuvering the Sacred Valley in Peru
+Chinchero Public Transportation Tips in the Sacred Valley in Peru

 Pay upon exit.
 The main ruins and market of Chinchero are a few blocks up the hill.
 To return to Cusco or the Sacred Valley, simply wave down a bus or collectivo in the direction you wish to go.